I was impressed that INSEAD really had their best-and-brightest faculty teaching all the modules - the school really brought the “A Team.”

 This is a tough question; I think the module I got the most out of academically was Module II.
 It was by far the most difficult as it was Corporate Finance II and Capital Markets II.
 It blew past everything I had ever seen before in either an MBA programme or in the books I had read about finance.

-For Corporate Finance II, we were learning about cutting-edge stuff around signaling, costs of financial distress, volatility, and optimal capital structures.
+For Corporate Finance II, we were learning about cutting-edge stuff around signalling, costs of financial distress, volatility, and optimal capital structures.
 For Capital Markets II, we did a ton of valuation work around derivatives which I was at a pretty big disadvantage compared to many in the rest of the class who did this for a living as traders, or had done similar work in investment banking in pricing things like convertible bonds or warrants.

 However, the best experience of the entire programme was Module IV in France which was the one that we did with the GEMBAs and the TIEMBAs (Tsinghua-INSEAD EMBA).
 From champagne tasting, to runs in the Fontainebleau forest (where we got lost…), to the world cup soccer tournament we did between the different programmes while the actual world cup was going on, and a national dress party at Chateau Fontainebleau, it was definitely a once-in-a-lifetime experience.